Boarding Houses

 Echyngham is a mellow brick, ivy clad construction dating from the 1900s.
 It is a comfortable building with a homely atmosphere.

 Echyngham has many traditions that have been handed down through subsequent generations.
-The most important are the House Carol Service in the Autumn Term and the House Charity Evening.
-These are events eagerly anticipated by the students and hugely successful.
 Our aim is to provide a safe, happy and homely environment so that our girls may feel supported and keen to explore new opportunities.

 House Staff: